ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 A resource pool combines compute, memory, and storage resources to properly scale your workload requirements.

-You can create a resource pool across three data centers in the selected multizone region and optionally enable SAP®-certified server profiles of either HANA and NetWeaver or NetWeaver.
+You can create resource pools across three data centers in the selected multizone region and optionally enable SAP®-certified server profiles of either HANA and NetWeaver or NetWeaver.

+You can add stretch vSAN™ high availability resource pools and clusters to an existing Cloud Director site.
+The resource pool stretches across two data centers in a multizone region to increase availability and to protect critical workloads from unexpected downtime.

+Enable regional compute high availability when you create a new single-tenant or multitenant VDC on a stretched workload cluster.

 For more information about resource pools, see [Adding resource pools](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting).